-91 - DL LARRELL MURCHISON 6-2, 297, Rookie, North Carolina State

-Murchison was selected by the Titans in the fifth round (174th overall) of the 2020 NFL Draft.

-During a two-year stint as a defensive tackle at North Carolina State, Murchison started in all 25 contests.
+91 - DL LARRELL MURCHISON 6-2, 297, Rookie, North Carolina State round (174th overall) of the 2020 NFL Draft. > During a two-year stint as a defensive tackle at North Carolina State, Murchison started in all 25 contests.
 He finished his Wolfpack career with 85 tackles, 11 sacks, 20 tackles for loss, five quarterback hits, an interception, three passes defensed and three fumble recoveries.